davidjadelogan-cell/Decision-making-week/README.md

 # Decision-Making Python Projects

-This repository contains four beginner Python programs to practice decision-making using `if`, `elif`, and `else` statements and show how they can be used to control program flow and make decisions based on user input.
+This repository contains four beginner Python programs to practice decision-making using `if`, `elif`, and `else` statements and shows how they can be used to control program flow and make decisions based on user input.

 ---